thingsdb/ThingsDocs/v0/content/data-types/datetime/_index.md

 use your own type.
 For example the function [now()](../../collection-api/now) returns the current time-stamp as a floating point type.
 {{% /notice %}}

+{{% notice tip %}}
+Type `datetime` will appear as an ISO8601 formatted string in query results.
+It might be more convenient to get the value as a UNIX time stamp instead.
+If so, you might want to look at the [timeval](../timeval) type which is created for this purpose.
+{{% /notice %}}

 ### Functions